tonyfromsora/soracard-site-web/src/content/en/blog/releasing-sora-card.md

 ---
 title: 'Releasing SORA Card: Your Gateway to Financial Freedom'
 description: '
-SORA Card is live—your gateway to a new financial era!
-Manage EUR & crypto in one app, access DeFi, trade on Polkaswap DEX, and enjoy self-custody.
+SORA Card —your gateway to a new financial era is live!
+Manage EUR & crypto in one app, access DeFi, trade on the Polkaswap DEX, and enjoy self-custody.
 Secure a free subscription for a limited time.
 Embrace financial freedom and join us on this transformative journey!'
 date: 2024-12-12
 image: /blog/releasing-sora-card/cover.jpg # cover for the website, 1920x1080px
 og: /blog/releasing-sora-card/og.jpg # thumbnal image for sharing, 1200x630px